Benoker/DockingFrames/readme.txt

 	demonstration - demonstration framework
-	help - a client of the demonstration-framework, shows JavaDoc. notes - a client of the demonstration-framework, shows some notes
+	help - a client of the demonstration-framework, shows JavaDoc. notes - a client of the demonstration-framework, shows some notes chess - a client of the demonstration-framework, creates a new type of DockStation

 The projects have these dependencies:
 	dockingFrame: